Many people, especially senior adults, are familiar with the song “My Way” that Frank Sinatra made famous. The lyrics are as follows:

 World Aflame, page 241: “Believers in Christ owe nothing to God in payment for salvation . . . but they do owe God a life of undivided devotion and service.”

-Although most relatively-new Christians, particularly children, probably have only a very limited understanding of the importance of allowing Christ to be the Lord of their life, those who have been a Christian for a number of years should have a much better understanding.
-With the passage of time, every person who claims to be a Christian should show willingness to allow Christ to be their Lord.
-If they don’t show at least some willingness in this regard, it is doubtful that they have had a genuine salvation experience (i.e., it is likely that their heart has never been changed, and, therefore, they have never had an earnest desire to live according to God’s will for their life).
+Although most relatively new Christians, particularly children, probably have only a very limited understanding of the importance of allowing Jesus Christ to be the Lord of their life, people who have been a Christian for a number of years should have a much better understanding in this regard.
+With the passage of time, every person who claims to be a Christian should demonstrate greater willingness to allow Jesus Christ to be their Lord.
+If a person does not do so, it is likely that he (or she) has never had a sincere desire to live according to God’s will for their life and, therefore, it is doubtful that they have had a genuine salvation experience.
+[For a discussion of how a person can have assurance of eternal salvation, click on the title of our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?”]